paulxiep/portfolio/quant-trading-gym/docs/executive_summary.md

 ## What It Is

-A high-performance trading simulation that models realistic market microstructure with 1,000 autonomous agents trading across 4 symbols.
+A high-performance trading simulation that models realistic market microstructure with 100,000 agents trading across 10 symbols.
 Built in Rust for speed and reliability.

 ## Why It Matters